What You Should Know Before You Book Your Videographer

-Just be sure both products meet your high standards -- don't be blinded by ease alone.
+Just be sure both products meet your high standards—don't be blinded by ease alone.
 Another consideration: If you want your photos to have a formal, old-fashioned feel and your video to be flashy and fast-paced, be sure that two people from the same company can nail these divergent styles.

 An on-camera mic records ambient noise and conversations, which can be blended with music.
 The music can retreat to the background when particularly juicy comments are made.
-Voiceovers -- taped interviews or statements -- can be recorded separately and used to enhance certain scenes.
+Voiceovers—taped interviews or statements—can be recorded separately and used to enhance certain scenes.
 For example, a mother's well wishes for her son's marriage might be filtered in over scenes of the mother/son dance.

 A common question is whether footage is edited to music, or music to footage.
-There are two schools of thought: Some videographers like to know the couple's general choice of music -- rock, jazz, classical, country -- for different parts of the day ahead of time so that they can shoot accordingly.
-"For example, if they want to use fast music during the cocktail hour, I will use faster camera cuts while shooting.
-If they choose jazz, I will use a smoother, slower approach.
+There are two schools of thought: Some videographers like to know the couple's general choice of music—rock, jazz, classical, country—for different parts of the day ahead of time so they can shoot accordingly.For example, if a couple wants fast music to play during their cocktail hour footage, a videographer may use faster camera cuts while shooting.
+But if they choose something slower, like jazz, they could go for a smoother, slower approach.
 Other videographers collect the music, provided by you or selected from their library, after filming but before editing.